mimuc/senscon/README.md

 # Application

-# Data Set

-The linked data set contains physiological data preprocessed in the full paper for Study 2.
-They are fully available also in the [Open Science Framework](https://osf.org/share-your-work/public-domain/cc0/)

 ## Contribute

 The easiest way to contribute is to provide feedback!
 We would love to hear what you think.
 Please write to [francescochiossi93@gmail.com](mailto:francescochiossi93@gmail.com) and [info@sven-mayer.com](mailto:info@sven-mayer.com) for closer communication.